alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Earlier in this series, many of the teaching examples passed pure functions to `Map` and `FlatMap`.
 Part 2 also used repository lookups and mutation pragmatically, but it did not examine what happens when the number, order, or timing of those operations becomes observable.

 An effect is observable behavior beyond returning a value: for example, I/O, mutation, observing time or randomness, or throwing an exception.
+Whole programs usually need effects somewhere because results have to be displayed, stored, sent, or otherwise observed.
 This article focuses mainly on I/O and externally visible state.

-A pure function's observable result depends only on its explicit inputs.
+For a terminating pure function, the observable result depends only on its explicit inputs.
 Given the same arguments, it produces the same result, and evaluating it causes no other observable behavior.

 ```csharp
 public static decimal CalculateTotal(